-- (i) The cash flows from bank borrowings and sukuk make up the net amount of proceeds from bank borrowings and sukuk and repayments of borrowings and sukuk (inclusive of finance cost paid) in the consolidated statement of cash flows. - (ii) Others mainly include bank borrowings of AED 596,417 thousand acquired as part of business combination (note 45.1) and finance costs incurred of AED 243,096 thousand.
+- (iii) The cash flows from bank borrowings and sukuk make up the net amount of proceeds from bank borrowings and sukuk and repayments of borrowings and sukuk (inclusive of finance cost paid) in the consolidated statement of cash flows. - (iv) Others mainly include bank borrowings of AED 596,417 thousand acquired as part of business combination (note 47) and finance costs incurred of AED 243,096 thousand.

-44 Non-controlling interests
+46 Non-controlling interests

-The table below shows details of the material non-controlling interests of the non-wholly owned subsidiaries of the Group:
+46.1 The table below shows details of non-wholly owned subsidiaries of the Group that have material non-controlling interests.